Mexico–European Union relations: Trade

-The EU is Mexico's second largest export market after the United States, and Mexico is the EU's 12th export partner.
-Mexico's main exports to the EU are mineral products, machinery, electrical and transport equipment and optical photo precision instruments.
-EU exports to Mexico consist of machinery, electrical equipment, transport equipment, chemicals and minerals.
-In terms of services, Mexico exports travel/transport and construction services.
-The EU exports travel/transport and computer services.
+The EU is Mexico's third largest export market after the United States and China, as of 2024, and Mexico is the EU's 12th export partner.
+Mexico's main exports to the EU are "machinery and appliances, mineral products, chemical products, transport equipment, and base minerals."
+EU exports to Mexico consist of "machinery and appliances, chemical products, transport equipment, base metals, and mineral products."
+In terms of services, Mexico exports travel and transport services.
+The EU exports travel and transport and computer services.

 The two have a broad and comprehensive FTA which entered into force in October 2000.
 It covers goods, services, public procurement, competition, intellectual property and investment.
 Bilateral investment flows are significant.
 A joint committee and special committees meet once a year and a joint council meets biannually.